pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ### Drupal Site Setup

-Pantheon Search with Solr 8 can be used on drupal:latest sites.
-You can set up a [new drupal:latest site](/drupal) or visit the [drupal:latest upgrade and migration](/drupal-migration) guide to create a drupal:latest site.
+Pantheon Search with Solr 8 can be used on Drupal sites.
+You can set up a [new Drupal site](/drupal) or visit the [Drupal upgrade and migration](/drupal-migration) guide to create a Drupal site.

 ### Prepare the Local Environment